visual-assault/visual-assault.github.io/_posts/2016-03-07-install-encrypted-arch-linux-on-apple-macbook-pro.md

    for helping to clarify the text explaining how to configure the bootloader.
    </div>
 1. <div id="8"><a name="8"></a>
    July 28, 2016: Updated to support Macbookpro 11,3 devices with NVidia cards.
+This device uses NVIDIA GeForce GT 750M (Codename NVE7/GK107).
    </div>